Inclusion in Family Child Care...

 Are you ready?

-Are you ready to serve a child with special needs?
+Are you ready to serve a child with diverse needs and abilities?

-Many Kansas child care providers already have a great deal of experience working with children who have special needs.
+Many Kansas child care providers already have a great deal of experience working with children who have diverse needs and abilities.
 For others, however, this experience is new and they may have some questions about their knowledge and skills.
 If you are wondering if you have the expertise to care for a child with disabilities, it may help to remember three very important things...

 View PDF: Inclusion In Family Child Care